 Search marketers leverage anomalies to outrank competitors, boost traffic, and polish their strategies.
 But, all of this has probably left you with the question “How do I find anomalies, to begin with?”

-The answer: use marketing security software powered by anomaly detection like Morphio.
+The answer: use artificial intelligence software powered by anomaly detection like Morphio.

-Marketing security software integrates with campaigns and tools like Google Analytics to study your business.
+Morphio integrates with Google Analytics and Google Search Console to study your business.
 You will be alerted in real time of SEO opportunities or red flags like lost ranking positions.

 Take action sooner than later.
 The process becomes automated, instead of chugging coffee and staring at traditional SEO tools for hours every day.